ash-project/ash/documentation/topics/security/policies.md

 To restrict access to specific fields (attributes, aggregates, calculations), the section on field policies.

-Read and understand the [Security](/documentation/topics/security.md) guide before proceeding, which explains actors, how to set them, and other relevant configurations.
+Read and understand the [Actors & Authorization guide](/documentation/topics/security/actors-and-authorization.md) before proceeding, which explains actors, how to set them, and other relevant configurations.

 ## Setup